 #1.
 Reed diffusers go through scent more quickly than wax melts.

 Some reed diffusers include a binding agent to help mix the fragrance or essential oils with the water.
 Reed diffusers need this binding/mixing agent in order to allow the fragrance oils to travel up the reeds; otherwise, the fragrance oil would just sit at the bottom of the reed diffuser and get “stuck.”
-Oftentimes, the element that cuts the fragrance oil and the other base liquid mixture is an alcohol, such as dipropylene glycol or isopropyl alcohol (rubbing alcohol).
+Oftentimes, the element that cuts the fragrance oil and the other base liquid mixture is an alcohol.
 The National Capital Poison Control Center even reports that most reed diffusers contain up to 70% isopropyl alcohol.
 Because alcohol evaporates into the air much quicker than normal fragrance oils, many people will then report that the fragrance in their reed diffuser actually dissipates much quicker than your standard candle or wax melt.
 We recommend choosing wax melts over reed diffusers because the scent lasts longer.
 In addition, reeds can also become oversaturated, soaking up the fragrance quickly and leading to short scent burnout.
 On the other hand, wax melts are made using a mixture of paraffin or all-natural soy wax, which requires no alcohol to bind the fragrance oil to the wax.
 Because wax melts tend to last longer than reed diffusers, we recommend choosing wax melts.

 Reed diffusers may go through scent quickly due to alcohol content.